African Things To Do

 Hobyo Grass and Shrubland (Tentative UNESCO)

-A natural landscape recognized on Somalia’s UNESCO Tentative List—dunes, grasslands, and coastal ecology.
+A natural landscape on the UNESCO Tentative List—dunes, coastal ecology, and open scenery.

 Read more ↓